lmmqxyx404/Mathmatics/real_analysis.md

 # Chapter9 Multiple Integrals
 ## calculate more than 2 integrals
 ### first 1 then 2
 common ways.
-Priority of z.
+Priority of z. ∫， lower bound and upper bound could be f(x,y)

 ### formula
 dv=ρdρdΘ
 dv=pin
 ### first 2 then 1
 like calculate a sphere.

 ## curve integration
 In mathematics, a line integral is an integral where the function to be integrated is evaluated along a curve.[1]
 The terms path integral, curve integral, and curvilinear integral are also used; contour integral is used as well, although that is typically reserved for line integrals in the complex plane.